 Courage, published as a Kindle e-book in January 2014 is the true story of two young Americans from Philadelphia, brother and sister, who went to France before the United States entered the Great War in 1917.
 They went for different reasons, one to fight with the British Army on the Somme and the other to engage in dangerous aid work on the Western Front.
 The outcome for each was very different.

-Maureen is now working on Living and Loving on the Riviera the story of the American architect Barry Dierks, his English partner Colonel Eric Sawyer, and the stunning houses and gardens they designed on the French Riviera during the 1920s and 1930s.
+Maureen is now working on Riviera Dreaming the story of the American architect Barry Dierks, his English partner Colonel Eric Sawyer, and the stunning houses and gardens they designed on the French Riviera during the 1920s and 1930s.
 You can read extracts from the new book here on the site.

 For full details of Maureen's books, samples chapter, reviews etc. visit the book page using the tab above or by clicking here.